cpirra/DigitalCreativeAgency/README.md

 ## Features
 - Each page includes a consistent **navbar** and **footer** as per the project requirements.
-- Navigate to the single pages by clicking the "Learn More" links under the service and team cards.
+- Navigate to the single pages by clicking the "Learn More" links under the service and team pages.